Detection probability "enhancement" and "unfair sampling" in Bell inequalities: On recent tests

 and where

 is with great probability positive this time.
-Therefore, in principle \textit{local coincidences} are unlikely to produce a violation in (\ref{Eb_NS_prev}), though it cannot be discarded (once more, we note that all terms in the former expression depend on the choice of state and observables) either.
+Therefore, in principle \textit{local coincidences} are unlikely to produce a violation in (\ref{Eb_NS_prev}), though once again such a possibility cannot really be discarded ``a priori'' (once more, please notice that all terms in the former expression depend on the choice of state and observables) either.

-On the other hand, the operational expression used in \cite{G13} (eq.4) is actually equivalent to a (sign-reversed) genuine Clauser-Horne inequality (\ref{gen_beta}), which reduces to the case already examined in Sec.\ref{LC}: the likelihood of local coincidences compromising the $0$-bound is dependent on the choice of state and observables, however low it may be we cannot discard this possibility either.
+On the other hand, the operational expression used in \cite{G13} (eq.4) is actually equivalent to a (sign-reversed) genuine Clauser-Horne inequality (\ref{gen_beta}), which reduces to the case already examined in Sec.\ref{LC}.
+The likelihood of local coincidences compromising the $0$-bound is dependent on the choice of state and observables, however low it may be we cannot discard this possibility either.